Where do we think?

 - In the last step, participants individually answer the questions, provided in step 2 to 4 in the “Critical World Thinking Map” exercise.
 Engaging with these questions is a preparatory exercise for the following step 6.

-- Participants are asked to upload a picture or screenshot to the Miro Board in Block A – A1 (include link) by July 4th 23:59.
+- Participants are asked to send a picture or screenshot to this session’s facilitator, Sebastian Garbe, by July 4th 23:59.
 The maps will be then uploaded on the Miro board and discussed collectively in the theory workshop “Theorizing Structural Racism and Eurocentrism in Higher Education” of “Block A – Diagnosis”.
 Participants can contribute to the discussion with their engagement with the questions from the exercise in the previous step 5.